yeungon/In-JavaScript-we-trust/README.md

 #### Answer: B

-This question reminds us about Closure in JS.
-Closure allows us to create a `stateful function` and such function can access to variable outside of its scope.
-In a nutshell, a closure can have access to `global` variable (scope), `father function` scope and `its` own scope.
+This question revisits closure - one of the most confusing concepts in JavaScript.
+Closure allows us to create a `stateful function` and such function can access to the variable outside of its scope.
+In a nutshell, a closure can have access to the `global` variable (scope), `father function` scope and `its` own scope.

-We have here 3, 3, 3 and 3, 4, 5 because first we simply call the function `a()`.
-It works like a normal function and we do not see something `stateful` here.
-In later case, we declare a variable `x` and it stores the value of function `a(1)`, that is why we get 3.
+We have here, the only one correct answer, 3, 3, 3 and 3, 4, 5 because first we simply call the function `a()`.
+It works like a normal function and we have not seen anything so-called `stateful` yet.
+In the following code, we declare a variable `x` and it stores the value of function `a(1)`, that is why we get 3.
 4. 5 rather than 3, 3, 3.

 This kind of gotcha gives me the feeling of `static` variable in PHP world.